-- b) Evidence that the Protein and the Hormone are Identical.
+b) Evidence that the Protein and the Hormone are Identical.
 Although the protein was shown to be homogeneous by all three physical chemical tests, the view that the protein is the hormone could not be taken as proved.
+Chow, van Dyke, Greep, Rothen, and Shedlovsky (1942) presented further evidence that the protein and hormone are identical.
+Their approach was to attempt to separate a hypothetically active principle from the pure protein.
+Should such an attempt succeed, it would appear that the true hormone was an accidental contaminant of the apparently pure protein.
+Several fractions were obtained after electrophoretic migration or ultracentrifugation of the protein or after the protein had been partially dissolved in a solvent containing sodium sulfate and acetate buffer.

-Chow, van Dyke, Greep, Rothen, and Shedlovsky (1942) pre- - 1 See Chow, Greep, and van Dyke, 1939; Shedlovsky, Rothen, Greep, van Dyke, and Chow, 1940).
+1 See Chow, Greep, and van Dyke, 1939; Shedlovsky, Rothen, Greep, van Dyke, and Chow, 1940).

-^{} SAS = saturation of ammonium sulfate.
+SAS = saturation of ammonium sulfate.